DotTech/HTML5-Raycaster/readme.txt

 This is a very basic raycasting engine running on a HTML5 canvas.
 Currently supports non-orthogonal walls, texture mapping and sprite rendering.
+FPS has dropped quite severely since sprites were added and i hope to be able to improve on this after planned analysis and implemention of sectors.
 The old (orthogonal walls) version is available from the v0.3 branch.

 Feel free to use it for whatever you need it for.